 If adopted, the classified board provision of the Certificate of Incorporation would divide the Board into three classes--Class I, Class II and Class III--with members of each class elected for three-year terms on a staggered basis (except as described below with respect to the initial terms of the Directors elected at the Meeting).
-Initially, each class would consist of two Directors.
-At such time as the Board fills the existing vacancy on the Board, it will place the new Director in one of the three classes, in its discretion.
+Initially, Class I and Class II will each consist of two Directors.
+Class III will consist of three Directors.